ET Speaks From Home

 Chinese Wedding Page Boy Small Uncle

-Each bride and groom will have one boy each that is closely related to the family.
-For my sister’s wedding, they decided to ask my son to be their page boy.
+Each bride and groom will usually have a young boy who is closely related to the family.
+For my sister’s wedding, they chose my son to be their page boy.

-On the wedding day, when the groom arrives at the bride’s house, he is not allowed to open his car door but has to wait for the small uncle to open it for him.
-The small uncle opens the door and brings a pair of oranges to welcome the groom.
-In return, the groom would give him ang pow (red packet).
+On the wedding day, when the groom arrives at the bride’s house, he is not allowed to open the car door himself.
+Instead, he must wait for the small uncle to open it for him.
+The small uncle opens the door and presents the groom with a pair of oranges as a welcome gesture.
+In return, the groom gives him an ang pow (red packet).

-This photo shown the bride’s small uncle opening the door for the groom.
+This photo shows the bride’s small uncle opening the door for the groom.

 The small uncle from the bride side opened car door for groom arrival